Geocodio/docs/source/index.html.md

-point                 | The exact point was found from address range interpolation where the range contained a single point range_interpolation   | The point was found by performing [address range interpolation](http://en.wikipedia.org/wiki/Geocoding#Address_interpolation) nearest_rooftop_match | The exact house number was not found, so a close, neighboring house number was used instead street_center         | The result is a geocoded street centroid place                 | The point is a city/town/place state                 | The point is a state
+point                 | The exact point was found from address range interpolation where the range contained a single point range_interpolation   | The point was found by performing [address range interpolation](http://en.wikipedia.org/wiki/Geocoding#Address_interpolation) nearest_rooftop_match | The exact house number was not found, so a close, neighboring house number was used instead intersection          | The result is an intersection between two streets street_center         | The result is a geocoded street centroid place                 | The point is a city/town/place state                 | The point is a state